 - Holmes, E., Kitterick, P. T. & Summerfield, A. Q. (2018).
 Cueing listeners to attend to a target talker progressively improves word report as the duration of the cue-target interval lengthens to 2000 ms. Attention, Perception, & Psychophysics, 80(6), 1520-1538. doi:10.3758/s13414-018-1531-x

 Another aspect of my research investigates how cognitive factors influence speech perception for people with sensorineural hearing impairment.
-People with hearing impairment often report that they find listening in noisy environments particularly difficult and effortful, even when they use hearing aids.
-Although some cognitive abilities seem to be impaired in people with hearing loss, they nevertheless retain the ability to use context and prior knowledge to help them understand speech—perhaps relying on context to help compensate for a degraded acoustic signal.
-I’m interested in how these factors can help to improve speech perception, and make listening less tiring and effortful, for people with hearing loss.
+People with hearing impairment often find listening in noisy environments difficult and effortful, even when they use hearing aids.
+We found that children with peripheral hearing loss prepare their attention for an upcoming talker less than children with normal hearing, helping to explain why they struggle to listen in noisy places.
+Nevertheless, we found that knowing the topic of conversation improves speech intelligibility and reduces listening effort for adults with hearing impairment.
+Thus, although some cognitive abilities seem to be impaired in people with hearing loss, they nevertheless retain the ability to use context and prior knowledge to help them understand speech—perhaps relying on context to help compensate for a degraded acoustic signal.
+I’m interested in how we can improve speech perception, and make listening less tiring and effortful, for people with hearing loss.